MartinHaeusler/LSM4K/README.md

 ## FAQ (Frequently Asked Questions)

-### Can I use this library with Java / Scala / Groovy / ... ?
+### Q: Can I use this library with Java / Scala / Groovy / ... ?

 The API has been designed predominantly with Kotlin and its language features in mind.
 That being said, I tried to make it accessible from Java as much as possible.
 It may